Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Introduction

 \section{Introduction}

-In~\cite{Bolla20} we considered generalized quasirandom properties of expanding quasirandom graph sequences, which are deterministic counterparts of generalized random graphs, where the probabilities of edges coming into existence depend on the cluster memberships of the endpoints.
+In~\cite{Bolla20} we considered generalized quasirandom properties of expanding quasirandom graph sequences, which are deterministic counterparts of generalized random graphs, where the probabilities of edges coming into existence only depend on the cluster memberships of the endpoints, and are fixed during the expansion.
 If the number of the underlying clusters (number of nodes of the so-called model graph of~\cite{LovSos}) is $k$, then a dense graph sequence is obtained in this way (the average degree of nodes is proportional to $n$, where $n$ is the number of nodes at a stage of the expansion).
 We proved that the adjacency matrix of such a random or quasirandom graph $G_n$ coming from the $k$-cluster model has $k$ structural eigenvalues (of order $n$), while the others are $o(n)$ in absolute value.
 Also, the normalized modularity matrix defined in~\cite{Bolla11} (its spectrum is in [-1,1]) has $k$ eigenvalues separated from 0, whereas the others are $o(1)$.
-Further, the clusters can be recovered by the weighted $k$-means algorithm applied to the $(k-1)$-dimensional representatives of the nodes obtained via the eigenvectors corresponding to the $k-1$ non-trivial structural eigenvalues (more precisely, the objective function of the $k$-means clustering is $o(1)$).
-In case of expanding regular graphs, the coordinates of any adjacency eigenvector (except the trivial one) are concentrated around certain values (according to a Gaussian distribution), keeping the orthogonality, see~\cite{Backhausz}.
-Also, in case of sparse graphs, the eigenvectors of the usual graph-based matrices are concentrated on the high degree nodes.
+Further, the clusters can be recovered by the weighted k-means algorithm applied to the $(k-1)$-dimensional representatives of the nodes obtained via the eigenvectors corresponding to the $k-1$ non-trivial structural eigenvalues (more precisely, the objective function of the k-means clustering is $o(1)$).
+In case of expanding dense regular graphs, the coordinates of any adjacency eigenvector (except the trivial one) are concentrated around certain values (according to a Gaussian distribution), keeping the orthogonality, see~\cite{Backhausz}.
+However, in case of sparse graphs, the eigenvectors of the usual graph-based matrices are concentrated on the high degree nodes, see, e.g.,~\cite{Benaych}, and so, they are not able to cluster the nodes.